puavo-org/puavo-os/debs/linux/puavo/tools/kernel-team/docs/kernel-upload-checklist.md

 is intentionally kept outside of any source package as it applies to multiple suites.

+1. [< 6.6] ABI maintenance:
-1. If there are important changes under `scripts/` or `tools/`, and out-of-tree modules should be rebuilt using the new tools, then an ABI bump will be needed to ensure this happens.
+   * If there are important changes under `scripts/` or `tools/`, and out-of-tree modules should be rebuilt using the new tools, then an ABI bump will be needed to ensure this happens.

-1. If the upload includes an ABI bump, the `debian/abi` directory and all patches in `debian/patches/debian/abi` should have been deleted.
+   * If the upload includes an ABI bump, the `debian/abi` directory and all patches in `debian/patches/debian/abi` should have been deleted.

-1. Otherwise, if this is the upload after an ABI bump, the `debian/abi` directory should be populated using `debian/bin/abiupdate.py`.
+   * Otherwise, if this is the upload after an ABI bump, the `debian/abi` directory should be populated using `debian/bin/abiupdate.py`.

 1. [< 5.16] Run the coding style tests and fix any failures: